iamSuman07/Customer-Shopping-Behavior-analysis-Using-Python-SQL-PowerBI/README.md

 ### 📌 Overview

-This end-to-end Data Analytics Project analyzes customer shopping behavior to understand purchasing patterns, customer segments, product preferences, subscription behavior, and revenue trends.
+This end-to-end Data Analytics Project analyzes customer shopping behavior to understand purchasing patterns, customer segments, product preferences, subscription behavior, and revenue trends.<br>
 The project covers the complete analytics workflow — from data loading and cleaning in Python, to business analysis using SQL, and finally interactive visualization using Power BI.
 A detailed project report and presentation are also included.

 The dataset contains 3,900 customer purchases with 18 attributes, including demographics, purchase details, subscription status, discounts, ratings, shipping methods, and purchasing frequency.